aws-samples/multitenant-sagemaker/README.md

 •	Table_name : (Required) Name of the DynamoDB table.
 This table stores tenant metadata.

-Note : Please note that this deployment takes approximately 3 minutes
+Note : Please note that this deployment takes approximately 3 minutes.

 After the stack is succefully deployed (You can see if there is an error as the cdk output, otherwise the stack is creation successful), please open the AWS Step Functions to execute steps 1-8, as instructed below.